christoph-phillips/blog/content/blog/exercise-and-mental-health-1.md

   brain.

-  When we exercise, our muscles create myokines.
+  When we exercise, our muscles create **myokines**.
 These stimulate brain cells to produce molecules that support the healthy condition and production of more neutrons in the brain and are beneficial for the central nervous system.
 These are called neurotrophic factors.
 One example is BDNF (Brain Derived Neurotrophic Factor) that is produced through exercise.
 Those under high